hms-networks/flexy-cumulocity-connector/README.md

 Parameter to specify the bootstrap tenant to use when registering to Cumulocity.
 This must be configured prior to running the connector.

+#### Subscribe to Errors (SubscribeToErrors)

+Parameter to enable subscribing to errors from the Cumulocity server.

 #### Device Username (DeviceUsername)

 This configuration field is filled automatically by the connector application, and is the device